MikroElektronika/mikrosdk_click_v2/clicks/i2cisolator2/DETAILS.md

 ## Examples Description

-> This example showcases how to initialize, configure and use the I2C Isolator 2 click module.
+> This example showcases how to initialize, configure and use the I2C Isolator 2 Click module.
-> The click provides I2C lines and power isolation for slave devices.
+> The Click provides I2C lines and power isolation for slave devices.
 In order for this
-> example to work, you need the EEPROM 3 click.
+> example to work, you need the EEPROM 3 Click.

 **The demo application is composed of two sections :**